uss-web-team/common/training/css/css1.md

 By default, your CSS will be used for all [media](http://www.w3.org/TR/CSS2/media.html) in which the HTML is viewed.
 Add a new CSS rule just for the `print` media.
 Remember to use the [recommended units](http://www.w3.org/Style/Examples/007/units.en.html) for each media.

+You can test your `print` media style in a browser that supports `print` media by ... .

 ### Selectors

 Add new CSS code to make all paragraphs except the first indented.